nickfargo/state/_includes/content/intro.md

 [State methods](/docs/#concepts--methods) express or override behavior of the **owner**.
 Method calls received by the owner are dispatched to its **current state**’s own or inherited implementation of the corresponding method.

 By default, state methods are invoked in the context of the owner, just like normal methods.
-To provide insight into its place in the owner’s state tree, a method definition can instead be [contextually bound](/docs/#concepts--methods--context) to the [`State`](/api/#state) in which the method acts.
-(If the method is inherited from a protostate, this context will be the inheriting epistate.)
+To gain insight into its place in the owner’s state tree, a method definition can instead be [contextually bound](/docs/#concepts--methods--context) to the [`State`](/api/#state) for which the method acts.
+(This will be the `State` in which the method is defined, unless the method is inherited from a protostate, in which case the context will be the inheriting epistate.)

 {% highlight javascript %}
 {% include examples/index--methods.js %}